Panetta Congressional Internship

 Qualified applicants will be selected based on their application materials and the program requirements.
 Selected applicants will be contacted for a preliminary interview with the campus selection committee.
 During the interview, the committee will assess the applicant’s clarity of speech, overall demeanor and character, leadership potential or experience, and interest in or commitment to community and public service, among other items.
 Selected finalists will advance to an interview with President Mahoney, who will determine the campus nominee.
 All applicants will be notified of selection or non-selection.

-*At this time, all interviews will be conducted remotely.
+*At this time, Panetta Institute interviews will be conducted remotely.

 To apply, students must submit a packet with the following application materials via our online application: